rjjfox/rjjfox.github.io/_projects/2020-12-28-what-price-to-charge-for-airbnb.md

 _Note: click on the plots to to be able to get a closer look._

 ![Four-way plot]({{site.baseurl}}/assets/img/airbnb-pricing/four-way-plot.png)
+_The impact of some of the features on the listed price_

 Things we can spot: